Vic-More/alx-low_level_programming/0x09-static_libraries/README.md

-main.h is a header file containing all the prototypes of the functions stored in the libmy.a librarymain.h is a header file containing all the prototypes of the functions stored in the libmy.a librarymain
+ a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory